'Dances With Wolves' actor appears in court in abuse probe

 But she said she also hopes the cultural significance of medicine men doesn’t get lost in the news of the crimes.

-“There are good medicine men and medicine women among our people who are not trying to commercialize the sacred ways of our ancestors,” she said.
+“There are good medicine men and medicine women among our people who are not trying to commercialize the sacred ways of our ancestors,” Cheek said.
 “They’re supposed to heal people, not harm.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.